Skip to content

 5.2 Whether an overpayment is recovered is at the discretion of the council and individual circumstances will be considered when deciding whether recovery is appropriate.

 5.3 In accordance with Housing Benefit Regulations overpayments caused by an official error when the customer receiving the payment could not reasonably have been expected to know that they were being overpaid are legally non-recoverable.
 In addition, the customer or a person acting on their behalf, or any other person to whom the payment was made, must not cause or materially contribute to that mistake, act or omission.
-All official error, non recoverable overpayments will be authorised by the Revenues, Benefits and Customer Services Manager and/or the Benefits Service Manager.
+All official error, non recoverable overpayments will be authorised by a member of the Benefits Management Team.

 6.0 Who to recover the overpayment from?